paxan/your-credential-helpers/README.md

 - `erase`: Removes credentials from the keychain.
 The payload in the standard input is the raw value for the `ServerURL`.
 - `list`: Lists stored credentials.
 There is no standard input payload.

 This repository also includes libraries to implement new credentials programs in Go.
 Adding a new helper program is pretty easy.
-You can see how the OS X keychain helper works in the [osxkeychain](osxkeychain) directory.
+You can see how the macOS keychain helper works in the [macoskeychain](macoskeychain) directory.

 1. Implement the interface `credentials.Helper` in `YOUR_PACKAGE/`
 2. Create a main program in `YOUR_PACKAGE/cmd/`.